Smart Export Guarantee (SEG) - get paid to export your renewable energy

 Import and export tariffs are separated because the prices of buying and selling energy are different.
 Your electricity meter also records your import and export readings separately.
 And it’s your export readings that are used to calculate your SEG payments.

 You don’t need to be on a British Gas import tariff to apply for a SEG export tariff with us.
-But if we do supply your electricity, you receive a better export rate on our Export and Earn Plus tariff.
+But if we do supply your electricity, you receive a better export rate on our Export Premium and Export Extra tariffs.

 What happens if I cancel or switch my SEG tariff to another provider?